samuel-vitorino/lm.rs/README.md

 **Now supporting LLama3.2 1B and 3B models!
 [WebUI](https://github.com/samuel-vitorino/lm.rs-webui) also now available.**

-Inspired by Karpathy's [llama2.c](https://github.com/karpathy/llama2.c) and [llm.c](https://github.com/karpathy/llm.c) I decided to create the most minimal code (not so minimal atm) that can perform full inference on Language Models on the CPU.
+Inspired by Karpathy's [llama2.c](https://github.com/karpathy/llama2.c) and [llm.c](https://github.com/karpathy/llm.c) I decided to create the most minimal code (not so minimal atm) that can perform full inference on Language Models on the CPU without ML libraries.
 Previously only Google's Gemma 2 models were supported, but I decided to add support for the new Llama 3.2 models.

 Disclaimer: some of the code could be optimized and improved.
 This is just an excuse for me to write Rust for the first time.
 Isn't it incredible that in a few years, we could have AGI running in a few lines of poorly written Rust code?